Fast fashion is being challenged by the new US ethical fashion startup, virtue + vice

-I post a weekly blog using my industry experience as a reference, along with well researched industry content.
+I post a weekly blog using my industry experience as a reference, along with well researched industry content about ethical clothing and fast fashion.
 It’s crazy how much misinformation is out there.
 In today’s world where everyone’s a “blogger” and everyone’s trying to get out the most click bait worthy “news”, everything becomes so exaggerated and misinterpreted in a giant game of media telephone.
 My advice is that if that person hasn’t worked in the industry, or hasn’t spent a large amount of time overseas, take their opinion with a grain of salt and do your own research and digging.
 Listen to the people that live in these countries, and spend their day to day seeing first-hand what’s really going on – not people writing inflammatory articles to drive traffic and advertisers to their website.

 What inspires your designs?